gabrielbarcik/FlappyBird-RLComparison/README.md

 Attention, a lot of computational power is needed to obtain good result, consider using GPUs

 ### Benchmarking
 To test and bechmark our implementation we used the Google Compute Platform.
-It was the ideal solution, as the training of these networks are usually very compute intensive and higly dependent on specifific hardware, such as GPUs
+It was the ideal solution, as the training of these networks are usually very compute intensive and highly dependent on specifific hardware, such as GPUs.

 ### Aknowledgements
 The work described here wouldn't be possible without the following repositories